milyo001/.NET-Design-Patterns-Examples/README.md

 > Getting the interface you need from the interface you already have.
 - Facade
 - Decorator
+> Allows adding new behaviors to objects dynamically by placing them inside special wrapper objects.
 - Flyweight
 - Proxy
 ## Behavioral